 In addition to these changes, the rear-axle differential has been optimised and the car now features a Dynamic Torque Vectoring function that distributes torque individually to the wheels on each side, significantly improving the steering behaviour and agility of the vehicle, especially in tight curves.
 This change is effective in all driving modes.

 One of the modifications which make the Chiron Sport more nimble is a weight reduction of about 18 kilograms, thanks to the use of new lightweight parts.
 The greatest savings were possible as a result of the new lightweight wheels, together with increased use of carbon fibre, for example for the stabiliser, the intercooler cover or the newly developed windscreen wipers.
-The Chiron Sport also features lighter glass in the rear window and a new, lighter exhaust deflector.
+The Chiron Sport also features lighter auto glass in the rear window and a new, lighter exhaust deflector.

 As a result, the Chiron Sport has become even more responsive and corners even faster.
 On the handling course of the Nardò test circuit, Bugatti developers recorded a lap time which is five seconds faster than the base Chiron model.
 Due to its design the Nardò circuit is especially well-suited as a reference track for the Chiron, as the super sports car can reach its full handling potential even at cornering speeds in excess of 200 km/h.

 Bugatti is the first manufacturer to develop a carbon fibre windscreen wiper